circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ## Google Cloud

-Before deploying to Google Cloud Platform, you will have to authorize the Google Cloud SDK and set default configuration settings.
+Before deploying to Google Cloud Platform, you will need to authorize the Google Cloud SDK and set default configuration settings.
 Refer to the [Authorizing the Google Cloud SDK]({{ site.baseurl }}/2.0/google-auth/) document for full details.

 In the following example, if `build-job` passes and the current branch was the master branch, CircleCI runs `deploy.sh` to do the actual deployment work.